nathancharlesjones/simulator-examples/README.md

 Steps to build:
 1. Clone this repository: `git clone --recurse-submodules -j8 https://github.com/nathancharlesjones/simulator-examples`
 2. If you have ninja installed, navigate to the project folder and run `ninja`.
+Or execute `ninja -t targets` to see all of the possible targets and then `ninja <TARGET>` to build just one.
 Otherwise run `build.sh`.

 ## How do I use it? / What are the simulations?